-17 and 18:
+Implementation of alternative network use factor (NUF) calculation method in EDCM

+Amend Schedules 17 and 18, Paragraphs 18.7 and 18.8 as follows:

 18.7 The caps and collars in the table above were fixed for three years, and were used to calculate charges for the Charging Years 2012/2013 and 2013/2014.
-The caps and collars be re-calculated for the subsequent Charging Years using the following schedule.
+The caps and collars are to be re-calculated for the subsequent Charging Years using the schedule described in paragraph 18.8.
+The network use factors are calculated in accordance with paragraphs 29 and 30 below.

-18.8 Table 7 below sets out the schedule for the calculation of caps and collars for each Charging Year.
+18.8 Table 7 below sets out the schedule for the calculation of the network use factor (NUF) caps and collars for each Charging Year.

 Table 7 NUF cap and collar calculation timeline